Policy Platform of the 36th District Democrats

 II.
 Education “It is the paramount duty of the state to make ample provisions for the education of all children.”
 Washington State Constitution (1889)

-1. We call for full state funding of K-12 education, and for state funding of early learning.
+- We call for full state funding of K-12 education, and for funding of early learning.

 III.
 Environment and Energy

-2. We support transition away from reliance on carbon sources of energy, such as coal incineration and exports and biomass, and toward sustainable energy, such as a tax on carbon, investment in research, development, and job creation; and green technology, such as solar, wind, and geothermal energy.
+- We support transition away from reliance on carbon sources of energy, such as coal incineration and exports and biomass, and toward sustainable energy, such as a tax on carbon, investment in research, development, and job creation as well as green technology, such as solar, wind, and geothermal energy.

 VI.
 Foreign Policy

-1. We support transition away from a global empire mentality, such as excessive military expenditures and foreign interventions.
-The United States should be a global leader in the art and science of non-violent resolution of disputes, such as through the United Nations and the International Court of Justice.
+- We support transition away from a global empire mentality, such as excessive military expenditures and foreign interventions.
+The U.S. should be a global leader in the non-violent resolution of disputes, such as through the United Nations and the International Court of Justice.

-2. We hold our active duty and reserve military personnel and veterans in the highest regard.
+- We hold our active duty and reserve military personnel and veterans in the highest regard.
 We believe that honoring their service includes access to an effective Veterans Administration so that they, and their families, receive all that this nation has promised them, including treatment for Post-Traumatic Stress Disorder (PTSD) and other behavioral health issues.